iSeFz/IR-Project/README.md

-# Inverted Index
+# IR Project
-This is a collaboration to complete the First Assignment in the **Information Retrieval** Course at FCAI CU.
+This is a collaboration to complete the project of the **Information Retrieval** Course at FCAI CU.

 ## Instructions
 - Always `git pull` before you push any new edits